emilyfairfield/cut-list/README.md

 $q_j \geq \frac{\sum_{i=1}^n u_{ij}}{n} \forall j$

 If any $u_{ij}$ are equal to 1 for a given stock board $j$, then the numerator will evaluate to some value greater than 0.
 And, since we defined $q_j$ to be either 0 or 1, this will force $q_j$ to 1.
-The maximum value of the numerator is n, so the right side of this inequality will never evaluate to more than 1.
+The maximum value of the numerator is $n$, so the right side of this inequality will never evaluate to more than 1.

 #### 4. BOM items cannot exceed the boundaries of the stock board from which they're cut:
 Using the intentionally complex cut pattern example below, let's consider how to write this constraint in terms of our decision variables.